AntoineGF/BasketBermudanOptionPricing/README.md

 The goal is to price a Bermudan Basket Option with Longstaff-Schwarz method.

-Longstaff, Francis A., and Eduardo S. Schwartz.
+**Reference:** Longstaff, Francis A., and Eduardo S. Schwartz.
 "Valuing American options by simulation: a simple least-squares approach."
 The review of financial studies 14.1 (2001): 113-147.

 ## Instructions